by Mike Ratliff

 In vv 8,9 Paul gives us a list of things to fill our minds with that will inspire worship of God and service of others.
 If we will do this, what will be the result?
 The God of peace will be with us.

 In vv10-13 Paul talks about the gift the Philippians sent to him via Epaphroditus.
 He uses this to talk about contentment and the need for believers to be generous for spiritual reasons.
 The contentment Paul talks about here is an alien thing to this flesh bound world.
 Paul told them that he had learned to be content when hungry or when full, when he had nothing or when had plenty.
 From where did he say this ability came?
-In v13 he said, “I can do all things in the one empowering me. ” What this means is that God empowers believers to obey Him in service to Him and to others.
+In v13 he said, “I can do all things through Him who strengthens me.”
+What this means is that God empowers believers to obey Him in service to Him and to others.
 God used the fires of tribulation, thorns in the flesh, et cetera, to train Paul in growing in Grace to this level of maturity.